Deep Cycle Batteries - Charging and Discharging!

 - If you do flatten or over-discharge a deep cycle battery then charge it back up ASAP.

-- Use the right size and type of charger, and on the right setting (if in doubt contact us).
+- Use the right size and type of charger, and on the right setting (see below and if in doubt then just contact us).

 - Do leave the battery on a trickle-charge when not in use, or top-up the charge monthly.